alp-turan/SugarByte/README.md

    - If using another IDE which is not IntelliJ, ensure you have set Gradle up manually or with the help of extensions.
 However, the IntelliJ IDEA is recommended as the steps outlined below for setting up the project locally pertain to the IntelliJ IDEA specifically.

 ### Local development
-- Open the Project in IntelliJ IDEA
+- Open the Project in IntelliJ IDEA.
 - Launch IntelliJ IDEA and select Open from the Welcome screen.
 - Navigate to the cloned repository folder and open it.
 - Import Gradle Project.
 IntelliJ should automatically detect the Gradle project and prompt you to import it.
 If not, go to File > Project Structure and manually configure the Gradle settings.